jaynetics/mutant-katas/katas/020-login-policy.md

 # explanation

 The spec only covers the two cases where both flags agree, true/true and false/false.
-For those, &&, ||, @active on its own and @verified on its own all give the same answers, allowing for three mutations.
+For those, `&&`, `||`, `@active` on its own and `@verified` on its own all give the same answers, allowing for three mutations.
 Cover the mixed cases, true/false and false/true, where the choice of boolean operator does affect the result.